zooba/PTVS-wiki/Cloud-Project.md

 To start creating your project, select the Azure Cloud Service template from the New Project dialog.
 If you have not installed the Azure SDK Tools for Visual Studio, you will be prompted to install them now.

-In the next dialog that appears, you may select one or more roles to include.
+In the next dialog, you may select one or more roles to include.
 Cloud projects may combine roles written in different languages, so you can easily write each part of your application in the most suitable language.
-To add new roles to the project after completing this dialog, you can right click 'Roles' in Solution Explorer and select one of the items under 'Add'.
+To add new roles to the project after completing this dialog, you can right click "Roles" in Solution Explorer and select one of the items under "Add".

 **Important:**
 After adding a new role to your Cloud project, you may be presented with some more configuration instructions.